-Lay grant reviewers may have considerable personal experience but little specialised scientific knowledge, so it is important that you think carefully about your lay reader when writing both your lay abstract and plain English summary.

-- Avoid using jargon, abbreviations and technical terms wherever possible if you have to use them provide a clear explanation. - Include a good glossary. - Avoid complicated English or uncommon words. - Avoid elaborate explanations of 'what is Parkinson's'.
-They are very likely to know a lot about this and want to know about the particular research project. - Be realistic about any likely benefits which could arise from the research for people with Parkinson's and their carers and give realistic timescales. - Use active not passive phrases, for example say 'we will do it' rather than 'it will be done by us'. - Keep sentences short try not to use more than 15 to 20 words per sentence. - Break up the text, for example by using bullet point lists. - Ask someone without a scientific background to read your draft and advise if anything is unclear. - If your study involves participants ensure you have included details of what will be involved for them and how they will be supported.

-You can find more tips on writing a good plain English summary on the Make it Clear campaign website.
+- Lay grant reviewers may have considerable personal experience but little specialised scientific knowledge, so it is important that you think carefully about your lay reader when writing your plain English summary. - The plain English summary must accurately reflect the research proposal and scientific abstract.
+Applicants should be realistic about the potential outcomes of their research and the likely timescales involved. - Avoid using jargon, abbreviations and technical terms wherever possible if you have to use them provide a clear explanation. - Include a good glossary. - Avoid complicated English or uncommon words. - Avoid elaborate explanations of 'what is Parkinson's'.
+They are very likely to know a lot about this and want to know about the particular research project. - Use active not passive phrases, for example say 'we will do it' rather than 'it will be done by us'. - Keep sentences short try not to use more than 15 to 20 words per sentence. - Break up the text, for example by using bullet point lists. - Ask someone without a scientific background to read your draft and advise if anything is unclear. - If your study involves participants, ensure you have included details of what will be involved for them and how they will be supported. - You can find more tips on writing a good plain English summary on the Make it Clear campaign website.